eta-sys/MySerial-TCP-UDP/README.md

    MySerial can be downloaded from http://ftp.eta-sys.net/MySerial where actual version hosts.
 Using it is very easy.
 No 'Help' required - just hover the mouse over the box you want and a brief message will appear.

-   You can send plane text, hex, files and files line by line.
+   You can send plane text, hex, files and files line by line (after each row waits any response).

    You are in able to set control chars sequence at row end.